Unique Challenges for Young Adults Facing Cancer

 At Cactus Cancer Society, we provide those in their 20s and 30s dealing with cancer with the support and tools they need to adapt their once-busy young adult lifestyle to fit the complex challenges that arrive after a diagnosis, and into survivorship.
 By bringing together wellness and psychosocial support programs and resources that are specifically geared towards this young adult population, Cactus Cancer Society improves wellbeing and quality of life.
 Our programs are all online and designed to fit the needs of young adults facing cancer, no matter where or who you are.

-We recently looked at the anonymous pre- and post-survey results from our Art Workshops, yoga workshop, journaling and creative writing workshops, Oodles of Thoughts workshops, and 7-week Survivorship Series.
-We found that participants experienced a statistically significant reduction in anxiety, depression, loneliness, and psychological distress after joining our programs.
+We recently looked at the anonymous pre- and post-survey results from our Art Workshops, journaling and creative writing workshops, Oodles of Thoughts workshops, and 8-week Survivorship Series.
+We found that participants experienced a statistically significant reduction in anxiety, depression, and psychological distress after joining our programs.
+In addition, the young adults participating in our programs had overwhelmingly positive experiences.
+The majority felt less isolated and more connected to others, were able to express their feelings through creative outlets, and felt better overall after participating in our programs.

 Who We Serve

-During our 2021-2022 fiscal year, we had 3,014 program participants from 48 states and 16 countries.
+During our 2022-2023 fiscal year, we had 2,913 program participants from 46 states and 8 countries.
 Cactus Cancer Society intentionally designs programs to bring together young adult cancer survivors of all racial, ethnic, and gender identities.
 Our unique, interactive, all-online programs open up access to much-needed cancer survivorship support for absolutely any young adult cancer patient, survivor, or caregiver with an internet connection, regardless of a patient’s specific diagnosis, geographic location, financial situation, or inpatient status.
 Because of this, the racial demographics of our participants mirror that of the US population.
-In addition, 12% of our program participants self-identify as LGBTQ+.
+In addition, 24% of our program participants self-identify as LGBTQ+ and 20% live in rural communities.

 Want to learn more about our impact?
 Click here to see our most recent annual report.